Your Academic Home

 One of the advantages of its relatively recent foundation is the large site, located in North Oxford, on which St Hugh’s provides accommodation for all undergraduate students for the length of their course.
 Students often apply to St Hugh’s on the strength of its beautiful gardens; its 14 acres offer a retreat from the crowds of the city centre and are a wonderful place for studying and relaxing, especially in the summer months.

-If you have any questions, please contact the Admissions and Outreach Officer.
+If you have any questions, please contact the Admissions Coordinator.